 People with major depression should not rely solely on alternatives to antidepressants for depression and anxiety.
 Often, natural supplements such as 5-HTP, omega 3, folic acid, or SAM-e are not more effective than a placebo in major depression.

 Because of this, medical advice is crucial before taking any natural supplements, and professional help is needed for a personalized treatment plan.
+Also, patients should avoid substituting medical treatment with other methods.
+Instead, it is advisable to combine both medication and the other methods of treating depression such as sleeping and exercising.
+Using the other methods without medication can be risky and prove ineffective.
+Patients should be careful to not overdose on antidepressant drugs as that can be deadly.
+Combining antidepressants and alcohol can also be deadly.
 If any signs of abuse are noticed, it is important to contact the rehabilitation center.